Andrei “burst onto the international scene when he finished fourth behind Lance Armstrong, Jan Ullrich and Joseba Biloki at the 2001 Tour de France.”

 Registration for Bike NY 2003 is now open.
 Last year was a blast — The best out of the 5 times I’ve ridden in “The Great Five Boro Bike tour”.
-Hopefully we’ll be able to assemble another good group of … Continue reading

 “Adventurer Doug Stoup is preparing to be the first person to cycle to the South Pole.”

 About two weeks ago Ted and I demo’d a Cannondale Scalpel 2000 and Cannondale Jekyll 2000.
 Personally, I didn’t care for the plush-ness of the Jekyll.
 I suppose this is mainly due to the fact that I still ride and love my Gary Fisher Mt.
 Tam with the Genesis Geometry.
 Nothing climbs like it.